Category Archives: Hugh Jackman

 The Front Runner (2018)

-An upstart politician gets caught being seen with a woman who is not his wife.
+An upstart politician is seen with a woman who is not his wife.
 A scandal ensues.
 Would-be presidential candidate resigns amidst the controversy.
-Just because a story happens doesn’t mean you need to make a movie about it.
-At best, Jason Reitman’s (Up in the AirYoung Adult) Gary Hart biopic should have been a straight to cable drop.
+Just because a story happens doesn’t mean you must make a movie about it.
+At best, Jason Reitman’s (Up in the AirYoung Adult) Gary Hart biopic should have been a straight-to-cable drop.
 But really, a 60-minute documentary on The History Channel or something would have sufficed.
-That’s not to see The Front Runner was a bad movie.
-Because it wasn’t, it’s just a movie that didn’t need to be made.
-Reitman, a fantastic yet underrated director fresh off the incredibly impressive Tully with also such films like Juno and Thank You For Smoking among his credits, had no business involving himself with a movie that, no matter what he did, wasn’t going to register with the critics or with the audiences because:
+That’s not to say The Front Runner was a bad movie.
+Because it wasn’t, but it wasn’t a movie we needed.
+Reitman, a fantastic yet underrated director fresh off the incredibly impressive Tully with also such films as Juno and Thank You For Smoking among his credits, had no business involving himself with a movie that, no matter what he did, wasn’t going to register with the critics or with the audiences because:

-1. Even though it is a 30 year story at the time of its release, it is one that everyone knows.
+1. Even though it is a 30-year story at the time of its release, it is one everyone knows.

-3. It’s a story that raised some issues related to morality tried to be a little preachy in a day and age where none of us is interested in hearing and seeing preachy…especially from a story that is trying to be relevant in today’s society but really does feel 30 years old.
+3. It’s a story that raises some issues related to morality and tries to be a little preachy in a day and age when none of us are interested in hearing and seeing preachy, especially from a story that is trying to be relevant in today’s society but does feel 30 years old.

 Continue reading The Front Runner (2018)